squeeton/the-dim/~Sessions/2025-04-23 Session Note.md

 she considered the events connected from the [[Mystery Man]] and our story.

-I remember there was a terrible fire in [[Reedwatch]] about 10 years [[Sister Jan]] had no recollection of this. nothing of it in their entire history.
+I remember there was a terrible fire in [[Reedwatch]] about 10 years [[Sifter Jan]] had no recollection of this. nothing of it in their entire history.

 [[Ajax]] got us some nuts from a child in exchange for 10 ft of rope.